FistOfHit/SixRackUnits/newsletters/2025/october/october.md

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/october/images/title.png)

-*Is it the parts of a network that defines it, or the connections between the parts? *
+*What defines a network?
+Is it the sum of the parts connected, or the connections between the individual parts?
+What would be scarier if broken?*

 This is the SixRackUnits AI hardware newsletter, keeping you up to date with the latest in AI hardware, datacentre technology, and the future of compute.
 With a field changing this fast, staying on top of everything, or even summarising all the material available can be difficult - so we do it for you.